IsraelLima25/IsraelLima25/README.md

 ### Software Analyst and Developer!

 - 🔭 I am currently working on a personal project
-- 🌱 I am currently learning machine learning
+- 🌱 I am currently learning machine learning and service oriented architecture
 - 👯 I'm looking to collaborate on Java and JavaScript projects
 - ⚡ Curiosity: I like to practice physical activity and take courses online